Key (music): Definition

-If a piece of music is in a key, it mostly uses pitches from the corresponding scale.
-The seven pitches that belong to the scale are called diatonic pitches, while the remaining five are called chromatic pitches.
-A key does not prohibit the use of chromatic pitches, but they will be rarer than diatonic pitches.
+If a piece of music is in a key, it will mostly use pitches from the corresponding scale.
+The seven pitches that belong to the scale are called diatonic pitches, while the remaining five that do not are called chromatic pitches.
+A key does not prohibit the use of chromatic pitches, but it does imply they will be rarer than diatonic pitches.
 The key's tonic represents a pitch of "stability" for the music to orient around.
 In particular, a composition almost always ends on the tonic.

 Not all music has a well defined key.
 Some classical compositions, such as Chopin's Prelude op.
 28 no. 2 and Wagner's Tristan und Isolde, do not clearly follow these patterns.
-Modern atonal music, including the works of Arnold Schoenberg, has no tonal stability and freely interweaves all twelve pitches.
+Modern atonal compositions, such as the works of Arnold Schoenberg, have no tonal center of stability and freely interweave all twelve pitches.

 Notation

 (Top) The A Major scale contains three pitches with accidentals: C♯, F♯, and G♯.

 (Bottom) This can be simplified using a key signature with three initial ♯ symbols.
 Unless otherwise noted, these will apply to every instance of the pitches C, F, and G.

-Music is written using a staff (music) with five or more parallel lines.
-Pitches are represented by notes placed either on a line or in the space between lines.
-The relationship between pitch and position is defined by a symbol called a clef.
-In a standard staff with a treble clef, the bottom line represents the pitch E, the line above represents G, and the space between the two lines is F. The pitch between F and G cannot be represented solely by position, so it is represented by marking either an F or G note with an accidental (♯ or ♭).
+Music is written using a staff with five or more parallel lines.
+Pitches are represented by notes, which are placed either on a line or in the space between lines.
+The relationship between position and pitch is defined by a symbol called a clef.
+On a standard staff with a treble clef, the bottom line represents the pitch E, the line above represents G, and the space between the two lines is F. The pitch between F and G cannot be represented solely by position, so it is represented by marking either an F or G note with an accidental (♯ or ♭).

 In the keys of C Major and A Minor, the common diatonic pitches do not use accidentals.
 When writing in other keys, the positions themselves can be marked with accidentals as a shorthand.
-For example, a ♯ accidental on a line or space representing F means that, unless otherwise specified, all F pitches should be raised one semitone..
-Another accidental, ♮ (natural), overrides this general rule and represents the natural pitch.
+For example, a ♯ accidental on a line or space representing F means that, unless otherwise specified, all F pitches should be raised one semitone.
+In this case, the accidental ♮ (natural) represents the natural pitch.
 When writing this shorthand notation, known as a key signature, Sharps are always arranged in the order F, C, G, D, A, E, B, while Flats use the opposite order.

 A key signature allows the corresponding major or minor scale to be written without accidentals.
-Any remaining accidentals represent chromatic pitches which are less closely associated with the key.
+Any accidentals outside this key signature represent less common chromatic pitches, which are not in the scale.
 However, a key signature does not uniquely specify a key, since it does not identify the tonic.
-Any key signature could represent either a major or minor key with the same pitches but different tonics.
+A key signature may represent either a major or minor key with the same pitches but different tonics.